December 18, 2020

 I spent the full day yesterday taking pictures of new work and updating my website.
 Check it here: www.samanthapalmeri.com

 This pandemic has me feeling frayed and unfocused.
-I've started five different projects in the past six months, adding quite a bit to the growing pile of bits and pieces on my studio floor.
+I've started five different projects in the past six months, adding to the growing pile of bits and pieces on my studio floor.
 Yes I've been working, but I've also been pacing, biding my time, and letting the dirty dishes pile up.

 |Fake It Till You Make It, |